 Do you want to appear knowledgeable, authoritative, accessible, or any combination of these in an increasingly digital and global environment?
 Who you are on Facebook and Twitter can be as important as who you are in business memos and project proposals.
 This course is designed for students to gain experience and skills in promoting an appropriate interactive identity (or persona) and reputation in what Paul Levinson coins are new new media.
 Students will examine identity and reputation (brand identity) via social media concepts in personal and professional scenarios.
 Students will have to create online biographical sound bites of themselves through various applications, not limited to email, Podcasts, LinkedIn, Facebook, Twitter, and resumes.

 ILS 302.
-Leadership, Planning, and Project Management.
+Strategic Leadership & Project Management.
 3 credits.

 ILS 303.
 Ethical Dimensions of Leadership.
 3 credits.
 FA, SP